Self-Managed VPS vs Managed VPS: Which is Right for You?

 2. Self-managed vs managed hosting: Updates

-Updates are critical to keeping your server secure, compatible and performing at its best — but how they’re handled depends on your plan.
+Updates are critical to keeping your server secure, compatible and performing at its best, but how they’re handled depends on your plan.
+With a self-managed VPS, you’re responsible for manually applying updates.
+This includes the operating system, installed software and any third-party tools you’ve configured.

 Missing a vital patch can expose your server to security vulnerabilities or bugs.
 These responsibilities fall entirely on your shoulders with unmanaged hosting environments.
+A managed VPS, on the other hand, includes automated updates provided by your managed hosting provider, ensuring your web server remains secure and up to date.

 Core WordPress software, control panels and server packages are routinely patched without requiring your input.
 This reduces downtime risk and ensures everything runs on the latest secure versions.